 Get our free mobile app

 Then, the billboards space out and you can appreciate Pure Michigan.
 But Michigan has an outrageous 23,000 billboards around the state (not including digital billboards), the third most in the entire country.
-Considering Michigan puts such an emphasis on its nature, it's ridiculous that so much of it is blotted with billboards impeding its beauty.
+Considering Michigan places such an emphasis on its natural beauty, it's ridiculous that so much of it is blighted by billboards that impede its beauty.

 Abandoned billboard